-- A requirement for road condition (dilapidation) surveys to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works and reports provided to Council in an agreed format.
-A copy of road condition reports to be provided to the relevant road authorities (including TfNSW and Council) for review.
-Any damage to roads resulting from the Project to be rectified in a timely manner during the periods specified in the following point. - Due to the nature of this project and significant unknown impacts on road use and subsequent road condition that could potentially arise during operations, a requirement for assessment and any resultant rectification to be ongoing for a period of up to 10 years post construction or 5 years post commencement of operations; whichever is the greater.
+- 1. A requirement for a road safety audit to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works, especially for construction related works.
+A of this road safety report to be provided to the relevant road authorities (including TfNSW and Council) for review and endorsement. - A requirement for road condition surveys/reports to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works.
+A copy of road condition reports to be provided to the relevant road authorities (including TfNSW and Council) for review and endorsement.
+Any damage to roads resulting from the Project to be rectified. - 3.
+Due to the nature of this project and significant unknown impacts on road use and subsequent road condition that could potentially arise during operations, a requirement for assessment and any resultant rectification to be ongoing for a period of up to 10 years post construction or 5 years post commencement of operations; whichever is the greater.